 Drinking ayahuasca leads to intense visual and auditory hallucinations, introspection, and spiritual experiences.
 It’s consumed in a group setting, and lead by a special type of shaman called an ayahuasquero.

 Most people who have used ayahuasca claim it had a profound positive impact on their life — even if the experience itself was scary or uncomfortable.
-Ayahuasca forces you to face fears or confront internal struggle.
+Ayahuasca forces you to face fears or confront internal struggles.

 Many people who visit ayahuasca retreat centers seek spiritual growth, self-development, and treatment for mental health conditions like depression, existential anxiety, or addiction.
 Patients who recently survived terminal diagnoses or experienced life-threatening events often seek out ayahuasca to answer tough questions around the fear of death.

 Ayahuasca changes your perspective of the world, helps you identify flaws in your character, and break toxic habits.

 The most common reasons people use ayahuasca: